-Oxidation, volatile acidity, Brettanomyces (more commonly known as Brett), gas and mousiness – are these characteristics or faults when it comes to some wines?
+Oxidation, volatile acidity, Brettanomyces (more commonly known as Brett), mousiness – are these characteristics or faults when it comes to some wines?
 We give you the keys to unlock these terms without entering into a pro/anti natural wine debate and its ‘deviations’.

-Mousiness (as it sounds, a taste similar to that of a mouse), volatile acidity, Brett, and oxidation, once universally recognised as wine faults, have greatly developed in recent years alongside the natural wine trend.
-Indeed, crafting this type of wine carries inherent risks and requires a great deal of precision and the adherence to strict standards, particularly in terms of hygiene and ensuring a perfectly healthy harvest to prevent wine deviations.
 That being said, some wine lovers have grown accustomed to these deviations and even go as far as to appreciate and actively seek them out.
 This isn’t our stance at iDealwine, as we still consider them as faults.
 But this doesn’t stop us from loving natural wines as plenty are absolutely faultless!

 But what exactly are oxidation, Brett and volatile acidity?
 And how can you identify these wine faults when you smell and taste a wine?
+We’ll answer these questions but first, we’ll take a closer look at the idea that natural wines are more likely to suffer from defaults.

 Are natural wines more prone to wine faults?